-For the past three years, the Housing Scrutiny Panel has formulated lists of housing improvements and service enhancements, which have been subsequently approved by the Cabinet.
+For the past three years, we have formulated lists of housing improvements and service enhancements, which have been subsequently approved by the Cabinet.
 An out-turn report on the forecast expenditure and the progress made on the projects agreed for 2014/15 is provided at Appendix 1.

-When the Cabinet considered and approved the list of projects for 2014/15, it also asked the Scrutiny Panel to consider and recommend further housing improvements and service enhancements to be undertaken in 2015/16, funded from the additional HRA resources available next year.
-Proposals for new projects to be undertaken next year, at an estimated cost of £216,000 are provided in Appendix 2, with a summary of the costs provided at Appendix 3.
+When the Cabinet considered and approved our list of projects for 2014/15, it also asked us to consider and recommend further housing improvements and service enhancements to be undertaken in 2015/16, funded from the additional HRA resources available next year.
+Our proposals for new projects to be undertaken next year, at an estimated cost of £216,000, are provided in Appendix 2 - with a summary of the costs provided at Appendix 3.

-It is also proposed that the amount allocated from the Fund to the Major Capital Projects Reserve in 2014/15 be increased from £200,000 to £384,000, in order to fund future housing capital projects.
+We are also recommending that the amount allocated from the Fund to the Major Capital Projects Reserve in 2014/15 be increased from £200,000 to £384,000, in order to fund future housing capital projects.